dhthwy/r/README.md

 # r

+"Well, here's the thing:

+One has to know when they're chasing their own tail around for nothing, and at expense.

+One has to know when all prior understandings have been invalidated.

+No one told me anything.
+That requires respect.

+So when I realized, I was actually in support.

+Never disparaged.

+Never did anything.
+What a couple of unhappy, frusterated-induced, songs you probably over-thought?

+Nah, I had a muzzle on.
+Just wasn't happy of the imbalance with me being stuck with no realistic ways or means.

+I had no opinion.

+Wasn't until the assination on my character did I start to bite.

+And it came forth as 'we.'

+I didn't do any wrong to you back then.

+Maybe that was forgotten."

+---

 "There's decent public transportion in this county.
 They come right to you.
 Free for medicare people.
 Otherwise it's like 2 dollars.
 But it's restricted outside of county.

 Scheduling is the biggest issue.
 You have to plan well in advance to get rides."